energysistem/manuals/39554-MP3 Running/en/11-radio.md

 1. Auto: Scans through different frequency ranges and saves the first 20 stations.

+2. Manual: You can select any frecuency.

-2. Save: Allows you to save the station you are listening to.
+3. Save: Allows you to save the station you are listening to.
 If all 20 station presets are occupied, the last one will overwrite automatically.

+4. Predet: If you are using manual search by this option you can return to stations saved previously.

-3. Delete: Select this option to delete station presets.
+5. Delete: Select this option to delete station presets.

 To exit the submenu, press and hold the MENU button.